The Soldier's Details

 Below: Bob played with the local Coburg football team but in 1926 found himself in trouble with the law several times.
 Alister too – perhaps it was their Scottish ancestry!

-Bob had been living and working in Menzies prior to his enlistment.
+Bob had been living and working in Menzies (mining) prior to his enlistment.
 We believe Bob and his younger brother Alistair moved to West Australia from Victoria to work.

 Bob’s father Donald died Victoria in 1938.